Decapitation: Korea

-Pakistan

-Pakistan's government employs death by hanging for capital punishment.

 Thailand

-Historically, decapitation had been the main method of execution in Thailand, until it was replaced by shooting in 1934.
+Decapitation was the main method of execution in Thailand, until it was replaced by shooting in 1934.

+Vietnam

+Execution by beheading was one of the most common forms of execution in Vietnam under the feudal system.
+This form of execution still existed in the South Vietnam regime until 1962.

 Europe

 Bosnia and Herzegovina

-During the war in Bosnia and Herzegovina (1992–1995) there were a number of ritual beheadings of Serbs and Croats who were taken as prisoners of war by mujahedin members of the Bosnian Army.
+During the war in Bosnia and Herzegovina (1992–1995) there were a number of ritual beheadings of Serbs and Croats who were taken as prisoners of war by mujahideen members of the Bosnian Army.
 At least one case is documented and proven in court by the ICTY where mujahedin, members of 3rd Corps of Army BiH, beheaded Bosnian Serb Dragan Popović.

 Britain

 In British history, beheading was typically used for noblemen, while commoners would be hanged; eventually, hanging was adopted as the standard means of non-military executions.
 The last actual execution by beheading was of Simon Fraser, 11th Lord Lovat on 9 April 1747, while a number of convicts were beheaded posthumously up to the early 19th century.
 (Typically traitors were sentenced to be hanged, drawn and quartered, a method which had already been discontinued.)
 Beheading was degraded to a secondary means of execution, including for treason, with the abolition of drawing and quartering in 1870 and finally abolished by the Statute Law (Repeals) Act 1973.
 One of the most notable executions by decapitation in Britain was that of King Charles I of England, who was beheaded outside the Banqueting House in Whitehall in 1649, after being captured by parliamentarians during the English Civil War and tried for treason.

+In England, a bearded axe was used for beheading, with the blade's edge extending downwards from the tip of the shaft.